Crypto-TII/CryptographicEstimators/docs/github/tests.md

 - From the library root, run the following Docker command to generate the reference KAT values.
-These are generated based on your KAT generator functions and their hardcoded inputs:
+These are generated based on your KAT generator functions and their hardcoded inputs.

   ```bash
   make docker-generate-kat